Prabuddhi-05/bevfusion/README.md

 This repository provides setup instructions and usage guidelines for running the BEVFusion framework for **3D Object Detection using LiDAR and Multi-view Camera fusion** inside Docker.
 It is based on the original BEVFusion repository by MIT HAN Lab.

 ---

-Docker Container Setup
+## Docker Container Setup

-Created and re-used a named Docker container (bevfusion) for convenient integration and consistent use inside Visual Studio Code
+Created and re-used a named Docker container (**bevfusion**) for convenient integration and consistent use inside Visual Studio Code.

+---

 ## 🚀 First-time User Setup